CWWhitney/Limpopo_model/index.md

 We first make a scenario file:

-We use NASA POWER From the POWER API
+We use NASA POWER From the POWER API with the `nasapower` package {Sparks (2024)} for meteorology and surface solar energy climatology data.

 ``` r
 # load data from Evapotranspiration